 How to Apply

-For fall admission, an online application must be submitted to the University of Cincinnati Graduate School by January 1 for an early (preferred) decision or a late deadline of March 15.
+For fall admission, an online application must be submitted to the University of Cincinnati Graduate School by March 15.
+Applications received after March 15 will be considered on a rolling basis and only if slots are available.
 Apply now on the Graduate School website.

 - An $80 non-refundable application fee is payable to the University of Cincinnati and must accompany the application.
 If an application is made to the wrong degree program, your application may not be properly reviewed and you may be asked to resubmit a new application and fee.
 The initial application review process by the Department Graduate Admissions Committee takes approximately three weeks after completion of the doctoral application file.